 What is an allergy test?

+An allergy test is a procedure administered by one of our many talented and qualified doctors.
 Allergy testing can include a combination of skin-pricks on the arms, intradermal skin testing, or blood (RAST) testing.

 Purpose of an allergy test: